unbit/uwsgi-docs/PyPy_benchmarks.rst

 There is a syscall "problem" with PyPy, as soon before starting the path checks, it calls a blast of gettimeofday() syscalls.

 Without them, request per-seconds could increase a bit

+Werkzeug testapp with multithreading
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+It looks like Arming Rigo will soon be able to remove the GIL from PyPy.
+While he works on this, we can compare multithreading of CPython and PyPy.

+Multithreading for Python webapps is a good approach, the GIL is generally released during blocking parts, so you can safely punch the face of people ranting on python threads independently by the context.

+We spawn 8 threads (with Linux default stack size), and we stress with a concurrency of 10

+CPython: 200 requests per seconds, memory usage 14MB

+PyPy: 1100 requests per seconds, memory usage 88 MB

+Here we have a problem.
+For avoiding the possibility of a uWSGI threading bug we added a comparative test with mod_wsgi in embedded mode
+(uWSGI threading model is based on mod_wsgi).
+Results are the same (between 160 and 190 in apache2+mod_wsgi).
+So it looks like multithreading in PyPy is way better.

+We cannot exclude other problems (testing threads is really hard).

+Memory usage is a bit higher on PyPy (about 1.5 megs per thread compared to less than 200k in cpython)